-access-portal portal saml-sso metadata-url (metadata-url)
+access-portal portal sami-sso metadata-uri (metadata-uri)

 Specify the metadata URL provided by the administrator of your identity provider account.

 [no] access-portal portal login-logo from (FTP or TFTP server) enable

 Enable the custom login logo feature.
 Get a .JPG or .PNG file from an FTP or TFTP server and upload it to the Firebox.